totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 * Vanilla Full Node

-We will be using our `totem-collator` from the dockerhub repository in all the examples.
-If you wish to compile a node from scratch some of the setting apply, but some do not.
-We recommend thereofore that the docker image is used.
+**We will be using our [totem-parachain-collator](https://hub.docker.com/r/totemlive/totem-parachain-collator/tags) from the dockerhub repository in all the examples.**

+* If you wish to compile a node from scratch some of the settings apply, but obviously the docker-specific settings do not apply.
+We highly recommend the docker image is used to avoid issues.

+### Fail2Ban

+This utility attempts to reduce some aspects of Denial of Service (DoS) attacks, but is somewhat complex to manage and maintain.
+See at the [end of this page](/nodes-docs/howto-setup-nodes?id=install-fail2ban) for the installation details.

+_Fail2Ban should not be seen as the only requirement to secure your server, but should be seen as part of an overall attack mitigation strategy including but not limited to:_

+* ssh login

+    * not permitting password login

+    * root user login not allowed

+* use of a firewall with only certain ports open

+* nginx request rate limiting

+* other...

+_This document is not designed to address the entire scope of possible server attack vectors by any means nor do we provide any guarantees that implementing all of the steps here would be sufficient to prevent your server from being attacked.
+It is a best efforts approach, but for specific security requirements, we highly recommend that you contact the relevant indiustry professionals in order to conduct and audit of your setups._

+## Preliminary configuration

 #### User ID conflict with Docker